jurtasun/rcds_intro_nextflow/chapter1/README.md

 Closures are first-class functions in `Groovy`, meaning they can be assigned to variables, passed as arguments, and used like any other object.
 They are a core feature of `Groovy` and are especially powerful when working with collections.
 Closures are equivalent to the so-called *anonymous functions* in languages like `Python`.

-In this exercise, we will define a closure `square` to calculate squares.
+In this exercise, we will define a closure `square` to compute squares.
 We will then use `Groovy`'s collection method `.collect()` - which takes closures as arguments - to filter and transform a list.

 These operations demonstrate how `Groovy` supports functional programming patterns.
 You can apply logic directly to lists without writing loops, resulting in more concise and expressive code.
 Closures are especially useful in data pipelines (like `Nextflow` processes), where we often pass logic into workflow steps or transformations.